To apply for admission as an undergraduate at Southern Arkansas University, an entering freshman must submit the following:

 ACT or SAT scores(Note: Waived thru Fall 2024) *Placement exam scores still required for placement purposes.

 - High school transcript or GED certificate showing graduation date

 - Have official transcripts from each educational institution previously attended sent to the Office of Admissions.

-- Official transcripts are those received by mail directly from the issuing institution.
+- Official transcripts are those received by mail or electronically directly from the issuing institution.

-- If you plan on living on campus, fill out the housing application and return it to the Office of Student Life with a $50.00 deposit
+- If you plan on living on campus, fill out the housing application online and pay the $100 housing reservation fee.

 Students who are 25 years of age or older are admitted regardless of their ACT scores.
 However, if they have not completed College Algebra and Comp I, they must submit ACT scores to determine whether they must take developmental courses.